Post By RelatedRelated Post

 North and South

 The optimal time to apply fertilizers is when the grass roots and blades are actively growing.
 Follow the manufacturer’s instructions; check the calibration of your spreader, as well as the square footage of your lawn, to ensure that you are applying the right amount.
 Remember, more is not necessarily better with fertilizers, applying too much may “burn” your lawn and promote thatch formation, disease, and insect infestation.

 Keep in mind that over-watered lawns, those subject to heavy rainfall, and sandy soils are more prone to leached nutrients.
 The use of slow-release and water-insoluble fertilizers will help reduce leaching and keep nutrients available to the plants longer.
 Also, when mowing your grass, mulch the clippings back into your lawn.
 Grass clippings left on the lawn over the course of a year will return about 1 pound of nitrogen per 1,000 square feet.

 - Do a soil test to determine which fertilizer to use.

 - Apply no more than 1-pound of fast-release nitrogen per 1,000-square feet in a single application.

 - Use slow-release nitrogen whenever possible, especially on sandy soils.

-- Use only the amount called for based on your lawn’s square footage.
+- Apply only the amount called for based on your lawn’s square footage.

 - Use a rotary spreader to apply quickly and evenly, and to avoid a striped pattern in the grass.

 - Spreading a half-rate of fertilizer in two directions for each application helps prevent stripping.

 - Apply fertilizer to dry grass, and water well immediately afterward.